JRCSTU/wltp/README.rst

     pandas-model
         The *container* of data that the gear-shift calculator consumes and produces.
-        It is implemented by :class:`wltp.pandel.Pandel` as a mergeable stack of :term:`JSON-schema` abiding trees of strings and numbers, formed with sequences, dictionaries, :mod:`pandas`-instances and URI-references.
+        It is implemented by :class:`wltp.pandel.Pandel` as a mergeable stack of `JSON-schema` abiding trees of strings and numbers, formed with sequences, dictionaries, :mod:`pandas`-instances and URI-references.

     JSON-schema